A Grammar of Hypotheses for Visualization, Data, and Analysis: Demonstration of the Grammar

-To express MC1, we first decompose it into analysis questions and then convert them into hypotheses.
-We synthesized many of these questions based on official Challenge submissions found online\cite{benson:2017:mystery, Buchmuller:2017:vast, cappers:2017:vast, yifei:2017:vast}.
+To express an analysis space for the challenge, we first decompose a set of analysis questions and represent them as a hypothesis grammar.
+We synthesized these questions based on official Challenge submissions found online\cite{benson:2017:mystery, Buchmuller:2017:vast, cappers:2017:vast, yifei:2017:vast}.

-For simplicity, our grammar assumes that data transformations (joining tables, extraction, cleaning, etc.) have already been applied (see Section~\ref{sec:data}).
-Some of the following examples require deriving new data (e.g., computing \texttt{duration} from two consecutive timestamps).
-For those, we will separately describe the transformations.
-Finally, we omit quotation marks around terminals.
+For simplicity, our grammar assumes that data transformations (joining tables, extraction, cleaning, etc.) have already been applied.
+Some of the following examples require deriving new data (e.g., computing \texttt{duration} from two consecutive timestamps) which can be informed through the construction of the grammar.
+We separately describe the transformations needed for those hypotheses.

 \medbreak

 \newcounter{counter}